 This section mainly describes cooperation and legislation in Sweden.
-The situation is broadly similar in the Netherlands and the UK.
+The situation is similar in the UK and in the Netherlands.

 The company regards union activities as valuable.
 The company's employees are represented on the Group Board by three members and three deputy members.
 The union organisations meet regularly in consultation groups.
 These groups are appointed at Group, business area and workplace level and meet the management of the unit concerned on a regular basis.
 The unions are involved in or act as referral bodies in various issues.
 Safety officers also play an important role.
 Union activities and the time needed for them are governed by legislation and agreements between the company and the union organisations.

 Terms of employment are mainly governed by agreements at national level between the employer organisation and the unions.
 These agreements contain guidelines for annual pay reviews and general terms of employment such as pension and insurance terms.
 All national agreements are binding on the company and its union organisations.
-Taken together, this contributes to greater employment security for Holmen's employees.
 The agreements are supplemented by agreements at local level covering working hours, flexitime and preventive health care.
-The employees are also offered a company health service and voluntary group insurance schemes providing increased cover for accidents and death, for example.
+The employees are offered a company health service and voluntary group insurance schemes providing increased cover for accidents and death, for example.
 Holmen's pay policy and pay process describe the basis on which the company sets pay for a particular position.

-The rate of union membership in Holmen varies between countries and is highest in Sweden, at 80.4 per cent.
-The equivalent figure for the UK is 53 per cent.
+The rate of union membership in Holmen varies between countries and is highest in Sweden, at 87 per cent.
+The equivalent figures for the UK are 45 per cent.
 The company considers it important to have a distinct counterpart for important negotiation issues.

 Collaboration over nation borders with the Holmen European Works Council